Kia Forte: China

 For the Chinese market, Kia has offered the "Forte Furuidi" (福瑞迪) or Forte (later Forte R for the facelifted model) produced by the Dongfeng Yueda Kia since 2009.
-The Furuidi was unveiled at the Nanjing International Expo Centre, and is available with the 1.6- Gamma and 2.0-liter Theta engines.
+The Furuidi was unveiled at the Nanjing International Expo Centre, and is available with the 1.6- Gamma and 2.0-litre Theta engines.
 "Furuidi" means luck and auspiciousness in the Chinese language—and has a pronunciation similar to its English name "Forte".
 It was sold alongside the Cerato R (First generation Cerato facelift), and later the K3 (Second generation Forte).

 Malaysia

 In Malaysia, the first generation Forte is assembled by the joint-venture company Naza-Kia and is called the "Naza Forte" and in Singapore, the first generation Forte was called the "Kia Cerato Forte".
-Both regions were offered with the 1.6-liter Gamma and 2.0-liter Theta II engine variants featuring a four-speed automatic transmission at launch, and then received a six-speed automatic transmission with paddle shifters after the 2011 facelift.
+Both regions were offered with the 1.6-litre Gamma and 2.0-litre Theta II engine variants featuring a four-speed automatic transmission at launch, and then received a six-speed automatic transmission with paddle shifters after the 2011 facelift.

 Europe

 In Russia and Ukraine, the Cerato (Forte) is available as the Cee'd's notchback counterpart, with the coupe and sedan available together.
 The Forte is not available in other European countries, due to the relatively low popularity of small family sedans there.
-Despite the LPI Hybrid being launched at the Frankfurt Motor Show, the Forte is still not offered in European countries outside Russia and Ukraine.
+Despite the LPI Hybrid being launched at the 2009 Frankfurt Motor Show, the Forte is still not offered in European countries outside Russia and Ukraine.

-Kia Forte Furuidi (China) (2017–present)
+Kia Forte Furuidi (China) (2017–2023)

 Derived from the Kia Forte Furuidi (福瑞迪) or Kia Forte R variant of the first generation Kia Forte facelift, Dongfeng Yueda Kia developed a succeeding Kia Forte Furuidi model with the "ND" factory code featuring a completely restyled body.

-The Kia Forte Furuidi is powered by a lone 1.6 L G4FG straight-four petrol engine option developing 123hp (90.2kW) and 150.7Nm.
+The Kia Forte Furuidi is powered by a lone 1.6 L G4FG straight-four petrol engine option developing 123 hp (90.2 kW) and 150.7Nm.
 Transmission is either a 6-speed automatic or 6-speed manual gearbox.

 Second generation (YD; 2012)

 Kia released images of the second generation Forte for the 2014 model year in late July 2012, when the company revealed its Korean-market counterpart, Kia K3.
 The car is completely redesigned with a lower, wider, and longer stance.

 The second generation Kia Forte includes LED headlights and tail lights as a standard feature, and will further Kia's driver-oriented cockpit design inside.
-To make it more fuel efficient, the Forte is offered with the new Nu engine, in a 1.8 Liter DOHC MPi 4-cylinder producing 148 hp with 131 lbft of torque, and a 2.0 liter DOHC GDI 4-cylinder rated at 173 hp with 154 lbft of torque.
+To make it more fuel efficient, the Forte is offered with the new Nu engine, in a 1.8 litre DOHC MPi 4-cylinder producing 148 hp with 131 lbft of torque, and a 2.0 litre DOHC GDI 4-cylinder rated at 173 hp with 154 lbft of torque.

 The car was presented to the public for the first time outside of South Korea on Santiago Motorshow (Chile) as Kia Cerato, on 3 October 2012.